Cloudzero/samwise/README.md

-# UPDATE!
-(12/17/2019)
-With the release of the new `sam deploy --guided` I had hoped this project will go away.
-Alas it's still relevant!
-It still takes two commands to do a deploy and MFA support is still problematic so SAMWise lives on, for now!

 # SAMWise (Beta)
 > “Come on, Mr. Frodo.
 I can’t carry it for you… but I can carry you!” -- Samwise Gamgee, Lord of the Rings

-SAMWise was designed to carry the [Serverless Application Model](https://aws.amazon.com/serverless/sam/) across the finish line and is a tool for packaging and deploying AWS Serverless Application Model applications.
-SAMWise is also an alternative to the [AWS SAM CLI](https://github.com/awslabs/aws-sam-cli).

 If you :heart: love the AWS Serverless Application Model, CloudFormation and living an AWS native lifestyle but found the SAM CLI just a little bit wanting, SAMWise was created for you

+SAMWise was designed to carry the [AWS SAM CLI](https://github.com/awslabs/aws-sam-cli) by wrapping the necessary CLI commands to provide a delightful [Serverless Application Model](https://aws.amazon.com/serverless/sam/) packaging and deployment experience.

 ## Why SAMWise
 SAMWise was born out of the desire to create the same enjoyable developer experience provided by the